Osney Abbey: Today

 All the buildings have now been destroyed except a rubble and timber-framed structure which may date from the 15th century.
 The remnants were Grade II listed in 1954.

 On the same site is the long disused Osney Mill, now converted to housing, close to Osney Lock.
-To the west is Osney Cemetery and to the south is Osney Mill Marina, on a 500m long island originally formed for the mill.
+To the east is Osney Cemetery and to the south is Osney Mill Marina, on a 500m long island originally formed for the mill.
 To the north are the busy arterial road leading west out of Oxford, Botley Road, and Oxford railway station.